swarajkumarsingh/View-Page-Offline-Flutter-WebView/README.md

 # Save Page Offline Flutter WebView

-### View your recent webpage, with out having access to the internet, render recent (html, css, js) whe offline, is now possible with this Repo.
+### View your last webpage, with out having access to the internet, render last page's (html, css, js) when offline, is now possible with this Repo.

 ## Features
 - [x] Offline Webviewer